Master JavaScript Unit Testing Best Practices

-Home Guide Javascript Testing Best Practices to Follow
+Home Guide Javascript Unit Testing Best Practices to Follow

 By Mohit Joshi, Community Contributor -

 Testing is a process of ensuring whether the developed product works as intended.
 A lot of tests are written in JavaScript.
 JavaScript provides top-notch features to make your tests more functional and less flaky.
-Here are some of the best practices to follow while writing tests in JavaScript.
+Implementing best practices in JavaScript testing enhances code reliability, maintainability, and performance.
+This guide lists the top best practices for JavaScript Unit Testing.

 1. Don’t use “try…catch”